avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     /**
      * @notice Initiate a validator weight update by issuing a SetL1ValidatorWeightTx Warp message.
      * If the weight is 0, this initiates the removal of the validator from the L1.
 The validator weight change
-     * should not have any effect until completeValidatorWeightUpdate is called.
+     * should not have any effect until completeValidatorWeightUpdate is successfully called.
      *
      * Emits an {InitiatedValidatorWeightUpdate} event on success.
      *